Share this page

 There goes a saying.
 If you have a big enough ‘WHY‘ then you’ll figure out the ‘HOW.‘

 As the saying goes: ‘youth is wasted on the young‘ and I wholeheartedly agree.
 Why would anyone be written off as some middle ager in their 40s?
-I think it’s absurd how we relegate older, wiser people to the bottom of the heap, when in reality it is they who’ve truly experienced life and understand its magic and mystery.
-I’m 42 and I truly believe that I’m not even half way through yet (I’ve got old bones) and I’m certainly not hanging up my desires, dreams and dancing shoes for anyone just yet!
+I think it’s absurd how we relegate older, wiser people to the bottom of the heap when in reality it is they who’ve truly experienced life and understand its magic and mystery.
+I’m in my 40s and I truly believe that I’m not even halfway through yet (I’ve got old bones) and I’m certainly not hanging up my desires, dreams and dancing shoes for anyone just yet!

 In Ayurveda (the sister science to yoga) they encourage you to do a spring clean (basically a fast of your choice) during the equinox when seasons change from winter to spring – summer to autumn.
 When I’ve done that the spiritual and emotional cleanse has been far better than anything physical I’ve experienced.

 That’s why I’ve stuck to intermittent fasting where there is no calorie deficit.
 I can eat my daily calorie allowance just in a shorter window of time.
 Besides I love food too much.
-I love shopping for the perfect quality ingredients from numerous farmers markets – where you’ll find me on most Saturdays when I’m at home in London – and experimenting with new recipes, cooking for myself, family and friends.
-The hardest part of doing a 7 day green juice cleanse and other longer term calorie deficit fasting styles is never the not eating part for me (I don’t lose any weight either, in fact I’m certain I always ultimately put on some weight afterwards) it’s the not cooking delicious mouth-watering recipes for myself and others.
+I love shopping for the perfect quality ingredients from numerous farmers’ markets – where you’ll find me on most Saturdays when I’m at home in London – and experimenting with new recipes, cooking for myself, family and friends.
+The hardest part of doing a 7-day green juice cleanse and other longer-term calorie deficit fasting styles is never the not eating part for me (I don’t lose any weight either, in fact, I’m certain I always ultimately put on some weight afterwards) it’s the not cooking delicious mouth-watering recipes for myself and others.
 The not chewing.
 Savouring the flavours with a glass of red wine.
 The chat at the dinner table.
-My love of preparing food.
+My love for preparing food.
 That’s what I miss.
 That sense of togetherness of connection.
 What’s better than that?